-At the lowest frequencies of Planck, it is possible to validate PCCS source identifications using external data sets, particularly large-area radio surveys.
-This kind of validation allow us also to characterize the detection process, i.e. to determine the Completeness, Purity and positional accuracy.
+At the three lowest frequencies of Planck, it is possible to validate the PCCS source identifications, completeness, reliability, positional accuracy and flux density accuracy using external data sets, particularly large-area radio surveys.
 Moreover, the external validation offers the opportunity for an absolute validation of the different photometries, directly related with the calibration and the knowledge of the beams.